 Pre-existing medical condition:

-Medical Insurance for Temporary Foreign Workers in Canada is designed to cover the costs for an emergency treatment while an insured person resides in Canada or travelling to other countries across the world, except for the country of origin/citizenship, provided that his or her stay within Canada is longer than the duration of a side-trip.
+Such coverage is provided while insured person resides in Canada or is travelling to other countries across the world (except for their country of origin/citizenship), provided that his or her stay within Canada is longer than the duration of a side-trip.

-Review the Coverage: Read the Summary of Benefits, Eligibility Requirements and other information outlined on that webpage.
-Please, note that in order to see the official insurance plan description, you need to review the Policy Wording, which is also available for download on our website.
-Once you have finished learning about the offered medical insurance for foreign workers in Canada, you can click on “Buy Insurance” or “Buy On-line” buttons to begin your on-line application.
+Once you have finished learning about the offered medical insurance for foreign workers in Canada, you can click on the “Buy Insurance” or “Buy On-line” button to begin your on-line application.

 – Follow up Visits